vojtech-pail/ghg-emissions/README.md

 **FAO data completeness (IPCC) [fao_ipcc_test_1.sql]**
 * The purpose of this model was to test the asumption made in the initial data exploring phase described in the finding number 3 of the section 3.1, that level 2 items (columns `J:K` of the mapping Sheets file) add up to level 1 items for *LULUCF* and *Agriculture* IPCC  categories (columns `H:I` of the mapping Sheets file).
 * There were discrepancies in *LULUCF* category for Nepal and Guinea entries.
-* => I had to go back and add new level 2 item *LULUCF not related to agriculture* to the dimension table and edit the ETL script so it calculated along with the other custom items.
+* => I had to go back and add new level 2 item *LULUCF emissions not related to agriculture* to the dimension table and edit the ETL script so it is calculated with the other custom items.
-* => Even though the result from this test was OK for *Agriculture*, I decided to add *Agriculture not related to agriculture*.
-Yes, it sounds very weird and it logically doesn't make any sense that there would be some emissions for agriculture, that were not captured by FAOSTAT as part of agrifood systems emissions.
-So this item should be 0 every time, but it can be measured and tested later if this asumption is valid.

 ### Core models